derrickpelletier/geohash-poly/README.md

 The `hashMode` option can be used to specify which hashes to return.
 Defaults to `'inside'`.

 - `'inside'`: return hashes whose center points fall inside the shape.
-- `'all'`: return all hashes which make up the extent of the shape.
+- `'extent'`: return all hashes which make up the bounding box of the shape.